nashville-software-school/server-side-python-curriculum/book-3-bangazon/chapters/HEROKU_DEPLOYMENT.md

     import os
     import django_on_heroku
     ```
-8. Add a file called `Procfile` to the root directory of your project and paste in this line (change out `levelup` for your project module name) `web: gunicorn levelup.wsgi --log-file -`
+7. Add a file called `Procfile` to the root directory of your project and paste in this line (change out `levelup` for your project module name) `web: gunicorn levelup.wsgi --log-file -`
+8. Add these static files so heroku is happy: `touch rest_framework/css/bootstrap.min.css.map rest_framework/css/bootstrap-theme.min.css.map`
 9. Add, commit, and push all the changes to the deploy branch.

 ### 3. Automatic Deploy Set Up